angusfretwell/laravel-ami/README.md

 # Laravel AMI
-A AMI for Laravel projects based on Homestead provisioning scripts
+An AMI for Laravel projects based on Homestead provisioning scripts